 The Simons Institute for the Theory of Computing makes their workshop tutorials available online.
 In 2017, they held the "Bridging Continuous and Discrete Optimization Boot Camp."
 While watching the first talk on LP/SDP Hierarchies and Sum of Squares Proofs, the speaker Pablo Parrilo brings an interesting example: nuclear norm minimization via semidefinite programming.
-This post goes over deriving this SDP and an interesting application of nuclear norm minimization.
+This post goes over deriving this SDP and some applications of nuclear norm minimization.

 1. Preliminaries